-For the long term, the Company believes the strategy of continuing to invest in product engineering and development and its focus on delivering a high-quality product and superior service will strengthen the Company's market position when demand for its products rebound.
-In response to the short-term outlook, the Company has taken aggressive actions to conserve cash, right-size its operations and cost structure, and will continue to do so based on its forecast.
+For the long term, the Company believes the strategy of continuing to invest in product engineering and development and its focus on delivering high-quality products and superior service will strengthen the Company's market position.
+The Company took aggressive actions to conserve cash, right-size its operations and cost structure.
 These actions included adjustments to workforce, reduced purchases of raw materials and reductions in selling, general, and administrative expenses.
 The Company continues to review its internal processes to identify inefficiencies and cost reduction opportunities.
 The Company will continue to scrutinize its relationships with external suppliers to ensure it is achieving the highest quality materials and services at the most competitive cost.